-The General Fund budget includes \$21.8 million in revenue and \$24.6 million in expenses (including capital outlays for equipment and debt service), representing an increase of 8.8% and an increase of 4.1%, respectively, from 2023.
-The difference between the expenses and revenue results in a projected Net Loss of \$2.8 million, before depreciation, and will require the use of General Fund reserves from prior years.
+The General Fund budget includes \$18 million in revenue and \$24.8 million in expenses (including capital outlays for equipment and debt service), representing a decrease of 17.5% and .6%, respectively, from 2024.
+The difference between the expenses and revenue results in a projected Net Loss of \$6.8 million, before depreciation, and will require the use of General Fund reserves from prior years.
 Possible utilization of reserves to cover operating and capital expenses is considered during the budget development process.
 The General Fund operating reserve balance is discussed in detail later in this document.